 The platform currently offers its services for one penny less than $8 (with limited commercials).
 You can also subscribe to Hulu Live TV, with which you can stream to your favorite live sports and have all the benefits of Hulu plus.
 Though Hulu is a good alternative to Netflix, it’s only available in America and Japan, meaning anyone outside those two countries cannot access its services.

 Price: Starts at $8.99/ Free for Prime Members

 Subscribers: 26 million

 Alexa Rank: 458

-What makes Amazon Prime Video one of the best online streaming platform is its international availability and extremely vast media library.
+What makes Amazon Prime Video one of the best online streaming platforms is its international availability and an extremely vast media library.
 With Amazon Prime Video you get instant access to your favorite local television shows and movies in extremely high quality (4k on some devices).
 You can also enjoy some of its own productions such as Z: The Beginning of Everything and Man in the High Castle.

 The service was initially launched as Amazon Unbox in 2006, however, it changed to Amazon Instant Video on Demand latter on.
 Those who have subscribed to Amazon Prime get access to Primevideo as well, but if you like, you can purchase a video-only membership.

 Apart from the video content, Amazon Prime subscribers can also access third-party streaming services like HBO, Starz, PBS kids and more, however, you have to pay additional fees on top of the Prime subscription.